wcanetti/pubsub-to-bq/README.md

 Prerequisite 3: Create another topic (apart from the cdc-postgres-instance.inventory.customers ==> already created in section above) called cdc-postgres-instance.inventory.products.

 The JAVA code in this repository, resolves the constraints mentioned on the previous section.
 It allows to specify in the *configuration.properties file* in the resources subfolder of this project, the different tables (mapped 1:1 with topics in Cloud Pub/Sub), that we want to group and get changes for, in a single Dataflow job.
 You can list the desired number of tables, but please consider setting up the correct number of maximum dataflow workers and machine type, by taking in consideration the volume of data and the frequency of the changes.

+It's important to mention that this code, performs batch loads to BigQuery, accumulating the events (database captured changes) every 2 minutes, writing them to a temporary bucket and then uploading the records of this 2 minutes bounded data to BigQuery.
+This is done by setting the write option "withMethod" to FILE_LOADS *.withMethod(BigQueryIO.Write.Method.FILE_LOADS)* and the option "withTriggeringFrequency" to *.withTriggeringFrequency(Duration.standardMinutes(2))*.

+If you want to do it with *Streaming Inserts*, you will need to just change the write option "withMethod" to STREAMING_INSERTS and remove the "withTriggeringFrequency" option / sentence from the code.

 Below are the configuration file properties to be specified: